15 Creative Mathematical Cross Stitch Patterns for Math & Science Enthusiasts

 So, why mathematical cross stitch?
 It is a creative expression of my love of maths!
 It is also how I practice mathematical advocacy.
 I believe the best approach is to appeal to human curiosity.
 It is something we are all born with innately.
 By carrying around items that relate to mathematics, I am leaving an opening for people to question me.
 If you see a strange symbol, let’s say the notation for dek and el, you might wonder what they represent when they are shown in context.

 Bookmarks are great items for advocacy work because they are so portable.
-They are a useful every day item that you keep around the house.
+They are useful everyday items that you keep around the house.
 You also take them when you go on vacation or travel on public transit.
 You can leave your bookmark out in the open while you read and wait for people to start a conversation.

 I am going to assume that you are new to cross stitch.
 Looking at these patterns could be daunting.
 Do not fret!
 I will walk you through this with some tutorials that I’ve found online.

-First, you should be aware that there are two types of cross stitch.
+First, you should be aware that there are two types of cross stitch patterns.

 2. Counted Cross Stitch - The pattern is not stamped on the fabric.
 You must use a chart and count the stitches yourself.
 You start with a blank canvas, find the middle of the fabric, then start stitching with the middle stitches on the chart.

 All the patterns below are counted cross stitch.
-On the diagram there is an arrow on the top that signifies the middle column.
+On the diagram, there is an arrow on the top that signifies the middle column.
 There is an arrow on the side that marks the middle row.
 Find where that row and column intersect.
-That is the middle of the chart and those should be your first stitches on the middle of your fabric.
+That is the middle of the chart and those should be your first stitches in the middle of your fabric.

 You can easily find the middle of your fabric by folding it in half.
-Then folding it in half again.
+Then fold it in half again.
 Where the folds meet is where the middle of your fabric is.